Buick Verano Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-Average insurance rates for a Buick Verano are $1,138 a year with full coverage.
-Comprehensive costs around $206 a year, collision costs $310, and liability insurance is estimated at $464.
-A policy with just liability insurance costs approximately $514 a year, with coverage for high-risk drivers costing around $2,456.
-16-year-old drivers receive the highest rates at $4,464 a year or more.
+Average insurance rates for a Buick Verano are $1,138 a year including full coverage.
+Comprehensive costs approximately $206, collision insurance costs $310, and liability costs $464.
+Liability-only coverage costs as little as $514 a year, and high-risk coverage costs around $2,456.
+Teen drivers receive the highest rates at up to $4,464 a year.

 Average premium for full coverage: $1,138

-Rate estimates include $500 deductibles, 30/60 liability limits, and includes both medical and uninsured motorist insurance.
-Rates are averaged for all U.S. states and Verano trim levels.
+Includes $500 policy deductibles, liability coverage up to 30/60, and includes medical and UM/UIM coverage.
+Rates are averaged for all 50 U.S. states and for all Verano models.

 Price Range by Coverage and Risk

-For a 40-year-old driver, prices range go from as low as $514 for minimum levels of liability insurance to a high of $2,456 for a driver required to buy high-risk insurance.
+Using a 40-year-old driver as an example, prices range range from as low as $514 for just liability insurance to the much higher price of $2,456 for a high-risk driver policy.

 Price Range by Location